Foster Care

 Educational Support

-While schools provide many basics, sometimes kids need extra support to thrive.
+While schools provide many basics, sometimes kids need extra academic support to thrive.
 The stipend can help with additional school supplies, educational materials, or resources for homework help.

 The best example of this is the Georgia Families 360 program.
-This program provides better access to healthcare services for children of all ages.
+This program provides better access to health care services for children of all ages.

-Don’t hesitate to ask your organization or caseworker for other financial support information.
-For example, Mentor Foster Care, a part of Sevita’s companies, offers support to foster parents in many different ways, including:
+In addition, Mentor Foster Care, a part of Sevita’s companies, offers support to foster parents in many different ways, including:

 • Fire extinguishers